 The concept behind the Snowball Method is that you focus all your efforts on paying off the debt with the lowest balance first, by making more than the minimum monthly payment.
-Once that debt is paid off, move that payment to your next highest balance.
+Pay off that debt then move that payment to your next highest balance.
 Now you’re paying more than the minimum payment on the second highest balance, which creates a “snowball” effect.
 An example of this method and the steps are listed below.

 - List all your debt, including your current minimum monthly payments.
 (List your debt, highest balance first and the smallest balance at the bottom)